 The table also displays the actual geographical coverage.
 While MeLi claims activities in 18 countries for its online retail, we can see that over 95% of its revenues stem from three countries.
 Brazil is the largest market, accounting for 55 percent of all revenues, and also leads in both retail trade and fintech.
 Argentina is the only major country where fintech revenues are significantly larger than those of e-commerce.
 That is probably the result of the country’s economic crisis, characterized by high inflation and exchange rates plummeting at an alarming rate.
 In any event, here MeLi once again resembles Amazon, whose revenues also come from a few high-income countries.

 The above tables showcase MeLi’s level of internationalization.
-While most of the employees are managed remotely, the company is present on three continents, albeit it has a minimal presence in some.
+While most employees are managed remotely, the company has a presence on three continents, albeit with a limited capacity in some areas.
 Again, Brazil, Argentina, and Mexico are the primary markets, absorbing almost 90 percent of all workers.
 Note that 21% of all employees are involved in technology and product development.
 Interestingly, the company reports that many of its workers are unionized, especially in the three core countries.
 You will not see that in the SEC reports of Big Tech companies.

 Raul